AdyGCode/ICT50220-InterRIoT-Notes/Session-02/S02-LED-Flasher-and-Pushbutton.md

 	    delay(PERIOD);
 	} else {
 		digitalWrite(RED_LED_1, LOW);
-      	ledState = !ledState;
-	    delay(PERIOD);
     }
     digitalWrite(RED_LED_1, ledState);
 }

 ```

-When the push button is pressed the LED is turned on for `PERIOD` milliseconds, and if it is not pressed the LED is turned off for `PERIOD` seconds.
+When the push button is pressed the LED is turned on for `PERIOD` milliseconds,
+and if it is not pressed the LED is turned off.

 **Question:** What could be a problem with this circuit and code?